TS-DEV-DEBUG-V2/rustystation/README.md

 On Windows, download the SDL2 development libraries from [libsdl.org](https://www.libsdl.org/download-2.0.php) and follow the [Rust-SDL2 setup guide](https://github.com/Rust-SDL2/rust-sdl2).

 **PS1 BIOS ROM** — You need a legitimate PS1 BIOS dump (typically `SCPH1001.BIN`).
-Place it in the `bios/` directory.
-RustyStation does not ship with any proprietary Sony firmware.
+RustyStation does not ship with any proprietary Sony firmware. please try not to use any other bios such as Europe bios because RustyStation currently does not support Europe screen fixes.

 ### Building from Source